bogdan8z/AWSServerlessNETCore/README.md

          }
       ```
 3. add a new service called LambdaService
-   1. here we will use the key from our new profile in order to create a **BasicAWSCredentials**
+   1. here we will use the keys from our new profile in order to create an **AWSCredentials** (check LambdaService.cs: use AwsProfileName or AwsKey/AwsSecretKey)
    2. with this credentials we need to create an **AmazonLambdaClient**
    3. create the method (**InvokeLambdaAsync**) that will invoke the lambda
 4. in our existing api project add a new controller (**NewLambdaController** for example)